Signed in as:

 Inspect the frame, axle, springs, rims and other components for

-rust, oil stains and visible damage
+rust, and visible damage

 Document the information on the tires as to their age and weight